tobozo/ESP8266SDUpdater/README.md

 The [OLEDiFOO example](https://github.com/tobozo/ESP8266SDUpdater/tree/master/examples/OLEDiFOO) should have its binary renamed to MENU.BIN and copied onto the SD Card.
 **The current OLEDiFOO sketch is only a rudimentary example and will crash if more than 5 files are added on the SD Card**.

-This will be addressed if practical uses are found for the OLEDiESP build, but other menus should be added for other platforms suche as [OLEDiCADE](https://www.tindie.com/products/PhoenixCNC/oledicade-tiny-pac-man-game-console/), [Espresso Lite](http://www.espressolite.com/) or [Lameboy](https://www.tindie.com/products/davedarko/lameboy-esp8266-handheld/?pt=ac_prod_search).
+This will be addressed if practical uses are found for the OLEDiESP build, but other menus should be added for other platforms such as [OLEDiCADE](https://www.tindie.com/products/PhoenixCNC/oledicade-tiny-pac-man-game-console/), [Espresso Lite](http://www.espressolite.com/) or [Lameboy](https://www.tindie.com/products/davedarko/lameboy-esp8266-handheld/?pt=ac_prod_search).

 Credits
 -------
 - [Hayri](https://www.tindie.com/stores/PhoenixCNC/) for providing the [OLEDiESP](https://www.tindie.com/products/PhoenixCNC/olediesp-a-tiny-cube-with-esp07--esp12--oled-iot/) to play with.
-- [Reaper7](https://github.com/reaper7/) for providing inspiration with hir [SPIFFS Update Firmware](https://github.com/reaper7/ESP8266SPIFFSUpdateFirmware) project.
+- [Reaper7](https://github.com/reaper7/) for providing inspiration with his [SPIFFS Update Firmware](https://github.com/reaper7/ESP8266SPIFFSUpdateFirmware) project.